tomwhartung/jmws_accoutrements/books/2-game_of_thrones/1-high_level_outline.md

 A book about visualizing the personalities of characters on Game of Thrones.

+# Overview

+- All about the images
+- Note that some people appear more than once
+- Add just enough text to:
+  - Relate a given image to the character
+  - Provide insight regarding commonalities and differences
+- Try to avoid spoilers

 # Title

 - Visualizing Game of Thrones Personalities